nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

 Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
-Here is how to make it work:
+Please see the [caveats](https://github.com/nextcloud/all-in-one#notes-on-cloudflare-proxytunnel) before proceeding.
+Here is then how to make it work:

 1. Install the Cloudflare Tunnel on the same machine where AIO will be running on and point the Tunnel with the domain that you want to use for AIO to `http://localhost:11000`. ***If the Tunnel is running on a different machine, you can alternatively instead of `localhost` use the private ip-address of the host that is running the docker daemon.
 If you are not sure how to retrieve that, you can run: `ip a | grep "scope global" | head -1 | awk '{print $2}' | sed 's|/.*||'`.
 If the command returns a public ip-address, use `ip a | grep "scope global" | grep docker0 | awk '{print $2}' | sed 's|/.*||'` instead (the commands only work on Linux)***
 1. Now continue with [point 2](#2-use-this-startup-command) but additionally, add `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command which will disable the dommain validation (because it is known that the domain validation will not work behind a Cloudflare Tunnel).
 So you need to ensure yourself that you've configured everything correctly.